577816569/face-pix2pixHD/README.md

 # face-pix2pixHD face editing

 In this work, I achieved face editing with pix2pixHD.
-In my work, I used a label mask to generate a face and by
+In my work, I used a label mask to generate a face and by using
 # Files

 StackEdit stores your files in your browser, which means all your files are automatically saved locally and are accessible **offline!**